sulingjie/sulingjie.github.io/_pages/about.md

   - /about.html
 ---
 <p style="text-align:justify; text-justify:inter-ideograph;">
 My name is Lingjie Su (苏凌杰).
-I am a first-year Ph.D. student at the University of Minnesota Twin Cities, advised by Prof. <a href="https://sunju.org/">Ju Sun</a>.
+I am a first-year Ph.D. student in Computer Science at the University of Minnesota Twin Cities, advised by Prof. <a href="https://sunju.org/">Ju Sun</a>.
 I received my bachelor's and master's degrees from Huazhong University of Science and Technology, where I was advised by Prof. Wenlong Li and Prof. Wei Xu.
 </p>

 <p style="text-align:justify; text-justify:inter-ideograph;">